yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 ### Hardware Requirements

-- No specific hardware required except for an x86 machine.
+- No specific hardware required.
 - But a machine with at least 8 cores/16 threads and 64GB of RAM is recommended to run things quicker.